feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 	f. #perform: family
 	g.
 Sending each RsrObjects
 		1. Already mirrored
-		2. Currently unmirrored
+		2. Currently un-mirrored
 	h.
 Returning each RsrObject
 		1. Already mirrored
-		2. Currenlty unmirrored
+		2. Currently un-mirrored
 	i.
 Dirty objects outside of current object graph are not sent
 4. Encoding
 	a.
 Encode only variables which exist between RsrService and concrete instance class.